dgkanatsios/AzureContainerInstancesManagement/DEMOS.md

     ```bash
     sudo mount -t cifs //accountname.file.core.windows.net/openarenadata /path -o vers=3.0,username=accountname,password=key_ending_in==,dir_mode=0777,file_mode=0777
     ```
+    Bear in mind that in the end, OpenArena files should exist directly in the path you specify.
+For instance, if you selected `/path` as the mount folder, the `pak0.pk3` file's full path should be `/path/baseoa/pak0.pk3`.
+    To do this on Linux, you could try
+    ```bash
+    unzip path/to/openarena.zip -d /temppath
+    cd /temppath
+    cd openarena-0.8.8
+    mv * /path
+    ```
 - Download the game of your choice.
-For OpenArena check [here](http://openarena.wikia.com/wiki/Download_Mirrors) and for Teeworlds check [here](https://www.teeworlds.com/?page=downloads)
+For OpenArena check [here](http://openarena.wikia.com/wiki/Download_Mirrors) and for Teeworlds check [here](https://www.teeworlds.com/?page=downloads) for download links.
 - You need to create an Azure Service Principal.
-This is an identity that has permission to create/update/delete Azure Resources.
-Check [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) for instructions on how to do it from the Azure Portal.
+This is an identity that has permission to create/update/delete Azure Resources, it will be used to interact with our Container Instances.
+Check [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) for instructions on how to do it from the Azure Portal and [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fazure%2Fazure-resource-manager%2Ftoc.json&view=azure-cli-latest) for Azure CLI instructions (much faster).
 Keep the Client ID and secret handy as you will need them during deployment.
 - Deploy the project in your Azure subscription.
 You can use one-click deployment, as described in [README.md](README.md).
 - Deploy the Event Grid subscription for the **ACIMonitor** Function.
 You can create the subscription by visiting the `ACIMonitor` Function page on the Azure portal (check [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-grid#create-a-subscription) for instructions).
 Once you get the webhook URL, you can also use the [deploy.eventgridsubscription.json](deploy.eventgridsubscription.json) file to deploy the Event Grid subscription.
 To do that, go to the Azure portal and ask to create a `Template Deployment` resource.
 When you deploy your Event Grid suscription, make sure that you're monitoring **all** events on either the Resource Group you're planning to create your Container Instances on or your entire subscription.
 - Call the **ACICreate** Function to create an Azure Container Instance with the image of your game.
 You can get Function's URL (including the key) from the Azure Portal ([instructions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function#test-the-function)) and use the provided [Postman](https://www.getpostman.com/) files (located [here](various)) to begin.
 There are two POSTMAN exported collections, one for each game.